Skip to main content

 Frequently Asked Questions

-FIRST FOUNDATION BANK has a Bank Health Score of B (77/100).
+First Foundation Bank has a Bank Health Score of B (77/100), placing it in solid financial health.
 It holds a Tier 1 capital ratio of 11.97%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-FIRST FOUNDATION BANK holds $13.7B in total assets and $10.8B in total deposits.
-It is located in IRVINE, CALIFORNIA (FDIC Certificate #58647).
+First Foundation Bank holds $13.7B in total assets and $10.8B in total deposits.
+It is headquartered in Irvine, California (FDIC Certificate #58647).

-FIRST FOUNDATION BANK has a Tier 1 capital ratio of 11.97%, classifying it as "Well-Capitalized."
-The nonperforming loan ratio is 0.19%, and the return on assets is 0.06%.
+First Foundation Bank has a Tier 1 capital ratio of 11.97%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 0.19%, and the return on assets is 0.06%.

 Yes.
-FIRST FOUNDATION BANK is FDIC-insured (Certificate #58647).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+First Foundation Bank is FDIC-insured (Certificate #58647).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: